three female college students talking and laughing

 SPA Scholarships

 Scholarship awards are based on a number of criteria depending on the scholarship type and funding source.
-These can include academic program, academic merit, and/or financial need.
+These can include academic program, academic merit and/or financial need.

 Available SPA scholarships: